 5. Home Office

-If the COVID-19 crisis has negatively impacted your business, the ATO may be able to offer assistance by:
+If the situation caused by COVID-19 has had a negative impact on your company, the ATO may be able to offer assistance by the following means:

-Giving you extra time to pay your tax bill or lodge tax forms such as activity statements
+The provision of additional time for you to pay your tax payment or submit tax paperwork such as activity statements

 Some Tips From Small Businesses That Are Killing It